2011 Mastung bus shooting: Background

 Many Hazaras, due to economic problems, travel to far and remote areas in search of employment.
 One of the locations is Taftan, a border town with Iran, which provides many income opportunities for thousands of people daily.
 Some Hazaras even move to Mashhad and Tehran to earn a living.
 As majority of Hazara people are from the Shia sect of Islam, likewise thousands of other people from around the world, go to Iran for the pilgrimage of shrine of Imam Reza.

 Mastung is a town located in the north-west of Balochistan.
 The majority of the population is Sunni Balochs.

 Massacre

 A group of around 10 men on two vehicles, armed with rocket launchers and Kalashnikovs assault rifles, stopped a passenger bus carrying pilgrims in the Ganjidori area of Mastung.
 The bus was travelling from Quetta to Taftan a border town with Iran.
 45 passengers were on board, but only the Hazaras were identified and asked to step out.
 They were lined up and the assailants started shooting non-stop for ten minutes, which left 26 dead at the end of the day.

 Perpetrators

 The banned Pakistani Sunni extremist militant group, Lashkar-e-Jhangvi (LeJ) claimed the responsibility for the massacre.
-The same terrorist group has also been involved in Hazara Town massacre, Ashura massacre, Mosque masscre, and Quds Day bombing.
+The same terrorist group has also been involved in Hazara Town massacre, Ashura massacre, Mosque massacre, and Quds Day bombing.